 As wildfires were raging across the American West this summer, NPR ran a story on pollution masks people can use to protect themselves from all that air pollution.

 As a non-expert nerd who has dedicated years to understanding how to live under Beijing’s particulate cloud, I was eager to see what the story got right and what the story might be missing.
 Here’s my rundown:

 1. “When you inhale these really small particles, smaller than a few microns, they can land in your lungs and cause respiratory symptoms.”
 They can even pass into your bloodstream.

 That’s right!
 Scientists are generally more concerned about the small particles.
-And if they’re really small, they can even enter our bloodstream.
+And if they’re really small, there’s evidence they can even enter our bloodstream.